JohnTheBeloved/-code-challenge/README.md

  - Upon succesful login, the home page is then displayed where you can see your previous conversions and also perform currency conversions
  - To logout of the application, click on the logout link at the top left corner
  - Yes, that's it.
 That all :) Thanks.
 Or if we have [more time](https://www.youtube.com/watch?v=sy0fIyongdI), we can add more features

+ ### Deeper Dive
+  - The currencies are provisioned when the application begins
+  - If currencies exist, the `application.properties` value `currencies.recreate` is checked to see the existing currency should be deleted and all currencies recreated
+  -